0

 The Spiritual Mind

 Have this mind among yourselves, which is yours in Christ Jesus, [who did] nothing from rivalry or conceit, but in humility counted others more significant than Himself.
-He looked not only to His interests but also to the interests of others (Philippians 2:3-5).
+He looked not only to His interests but also to the interests of others (from Philippians 2:3-8).

-The antithetical alternative to the dark mind is the spiritual one (1 Corinthians 2:14).
-This mind has supplanted the mind of Adam with the mind of Christ.
+The antithetical alternative to the dark mind is the God-given spiritual one (1 Corinthians 2:14).
+This mind replaces the mind of Adam with the mind of Christ.
 The last Adam defeats the first Adam.
-One of the benefits of this spiritual takeover is a new mind that comes from a regenerative and transformative work (cf. John 3:7; Romans 12:1-2; 2 Corinthians 5:17; Galatians 2:20; Ephesians 4:23-24).
+One of the benefits of this spiritual takeover is a new mind that comes from a regenerative and transformative work that only God can grant (cf. John 3:7; Romans 12:1-2; 2 Corinthians 5:17; Galatians 2:20; Ephesians 4:23-24).
 The Lord is the new shaping influence (potter) of the jar of clay (Isaiah 64:8; 2 Corinthians 4:7).

-The regenerated soul subjects his mind to the Lord (1 Corinthians 6:19-20).
-Father God begins a long and drawn-out process of restorative work in those who have been re-born from above (Ephesians 2:10).
-This new work is progressive sanctification, a process that incrementally unfolds into a beautiful vessel that reflects the image of Christ (2 Corinthians 3:18).
+The regenerated person subjects their mind to the Lord (1 Corinthians 6:19-20).
+Father God begins a long and drawn-out process of restorative work in those re-born from above (Ephesians 2:10).
+This new, efficacious work is progressive sanctification.
+This incremental process unfolds into a beautiful vessel that reflects the image of Christ (2 Corinthians 3:18).
 Because God’s work in us is progressive and incremental, His Spirit does not entirely rule the new, spiritual mind.
 The Christian’s life is a mixed bag of good and bad fruit.

 The Hybrid Mind